 Additional bedroom set items that are heavy and irregularly shaped, such as night tables, dressers, or wardrobes, should be wrapped with a combination of moving blankets and protective packaging.

 As always, start by disassembling as much as you can.
 This includes removing knobs or drawer pulls, as well as any removable shelves or drawers.
-Place any removable parts in a sealed and labelled plastic bag.
-Attach the bag to the furniture, or pack them into a standard sized moving box for shipment.
+Place any removable parts in a sealed and labeled plastic bag.
+Attach the bag to the furniture, or pack them into a standard-sized moving box for shipment.
 If you leave your drawers inside your dresser, make sure they and any other moving parts are secured with tape that will not leave an adhesive residue, such as painter's tape.

 |BEDROOM PACKING TIP: If any removable parts are subject to damage or surface marring, or may cause damage to other belongings (such as heavy knobs), wrap them individually in bubble material or foam.|